TWilliamBell/macGPA/README.md

 # macGPA
-Convert McMaster's GPA scale to the Four Point System.
+Convert McMaster's GPA scale to the Four Point System (a friend requested this).